pikatoste/test.sh/README.md

 * `setup_test`: if present, it will be called before every test.
 A failure in this function will fail the test but will not prevent other tests from executing (if FAIL_FAST is false).
 Because the test fails, the script will fail also.

+  In managed mode, the test failure reported in the main output is the name of the test function instead of the test description set with `start_test`.

 * `teardown_test`: if present, it will be called after every test.
 A failure in this function will be reported as a warning in the main output and an error will be logged, but will not make the test to fail.